SK Innovation Increases Planned Investment in U.S. EV Battery Business to $2.5 Billion

-SEOUL, South Korea, April 28, 2020 /PRNewswire/ -- SK Innovation announced today plans for additional investment in its U.S. battery business, following approval by the SK Innovation Board of Directors to fund the start of construction of a second electric vehicle battery plant in Georgia.
+SEOUL, South Korea, April 29, 2020 /PRNewswire/ -- SK Innovation announced today that it plans for additional investment in its U.S. battery business, following approval by the SK Innovation Board of Directors to fund the start of construction of a second electric vehicle battery plant in Georgia.

 SK Innovation broke ground on the first plant at the Georgia site in March 2019 and is expected to begin mass production in 2022.
 Construction on the second plant is expected to begin in July at the same site with mass production to start in 2023.
 SK Innovation has said it could invest as much as $5 billion in its U.S. battery business and create as many as 6,000 jobs.